Need help, find an answer here!

-Any of the adults named on the Schedule can travel separately.
-But a child named on the policy must travel with at least one of the adults named on the policy or any other responsible adult aged 25 or over.
+Any of the adults named on the Schedule of insurance can travel separately.
+A child named on the policy must travel with another adult.
+This can be an adult named on the policy or any other responsible adult aged 25 or over.

 For residents of the EU, EEA, and Monaco, cover is provided by Lloyd’s Insurance Company SA.
 For residents of the UK and Gibraltar cover is provided by Lloyds’ Syndicate, Canopius Managing Agents Ltd.

 There is no cover under Section 2 – Medical Expenses and Repatriation, but cover applies under the other sections if your trip is away from your home for at least two nights stay in pre-booked accommodation, or there are travel arrangements that have been pre-booked with a commercial carrier.